Cantera/cantera-website/pages/tutorials/MatlabTutorial.rst

 (temperature, density, mass fractions) is altered by setting any single property.
 In particular:

 - Setting the temperature is done holding density and composition fixed.
   (The pressure changes.)
 - Setting the pressure is done holding temperature and composition fixed.
 (The density changes.)
 - Setting the composition is done holding temperature and density fixed.
 (The pressure changes).

-If you want to set multiple properties at once, use the 'set' method.
-(Note: a 'method' is just the term for a function that acts on an object.
+If you want to set multiple properties at once, use the :mat:func:`ThermoPhase.set` method.
+(Note: a *method* is just the term for a function that acts on an object.
 In MATLAB, methods take the object as the first argument.):

 .. code:: matlab